 you’re on Phase 1, stick to the rice-free rolls or sashimi, thin slices of raw

 fish served without rice.
 A cup of miso or Japanese flower soup is a great way

-to start your meal, and edamame, seaweed, or cucumber salad, or stir-fried or
+to start your meal, and edamame, seaweed, or cucumber salad, along with lightly

-steamed vegetables are always good choices.
-Look for lean meats and fish that
+stir-fried or steamed vegetables are always good choices.
+Look for lean meats

 What to Watch Out For…Some foods at Japanese restaurants are deep-fried.
 Your best bet is to avoid tempura, which is batter-fried fish, shellfish, or veggies, and anything that is prepared using high-sugar marinades.
-Remember that although teriyaki dishes are grilled, the sauce is high in sugar.
+Remember that although teriyaki dishes are grilled, the sauce is high in sugar and sodium.